Winter Travel Advice

-- Know your limits and be aware that drinking alcohol at altitude will affect you more quickly which can impair your co-ordination and reaction time.
+- France has a lower tolerance for anti-social behaviour, particularly in residential areas, and enforcement can be stricter than in Ireland.
+A conviction in France, even for a minor public order offence, will go on your record in Ireland and could have significant consequences.
+Know your limits and be aware that drinking alcohol at altitude will affect you more quickly, which can impair your co-ordination and reaction time.

 - Think about wearing a helmet.
-Although this is a personal choice, many insurance policies require you to wear one on the slopes regardless of the local legal requirements.
+Although this is a personal choice, many insurance policies require you to wear one on the slopes.

-- The sun is much stronger at altitude so its best use appropriate strength sun cream and always ensure goggles or glasses offer 100% UV protection.
+- The sun is much stronger at altitude, so it is best to use appropriate strength sun cream and always ensure goggles or glasses offer 100% UV protection.

 - If you witness an accident, contact the local rescue services straight away and secure the area by placing crossed skis or a snowboard in front of the injured person.